 In 2017 the Amsterdam based studio Guerrilla Games released their first new IP since 2004: Horizon Zero Dawn.
-It is a huge departure from the Killzone franchise the studio is most famous for.
+It is a huge departure from the Killzone franchise the studio was most famous for.
 Taking place in a beautiful and magnificent post-post-apocalyptic environment, it follows a young woman called Aloy on her quest to discover the mysteries of the world and her own past.
 During her quest, Aloy encounters the sprawling wildlife that has recaptured earth.
-However these creatures are different from animals; They are machines created to maintain the fragile ecosystem of this new world.
-Some of them friendly, others are hostile but all look and behave similar to their living counterparts.
+However these creatures are different from animals; They are mechanical creatures build to maintain the fragile ecosystem of this new world.
+Some of them are friendly, others are hostile but all look and behave similar to the animals they were inspired by.

 "I didn't bring you here to answer questions, Aloy.
 I brought you here to deal with that."